 It is not known if permethrin is excreted in human milk.
-However, absorption of permethrin from the skin is minimal and is rapidly metabolized to inactive metabolites.
-The Centers for Disease Control and Prevention (CDC) recommends permethrin for use in breast-feeding patients with lice and scabies.
+However, absorption of permethrin from the skin is minimal, and it is rapidly metabolized to inactive metabolites.
+Guidelines recommend permethrin for use in breast-feeding patients with lice and scabies.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 erythema / Early / 1.0-2.0edema / Delayed / Incidence not known